violenttestpen/violenttestpen.github.io/_posts/2021-04-27-htb-cyber-apocalypse-ctf-2021.md

 <output truncated>
 ```

 Finally, it'll read in `0x40` or `64` bytes of input.
 After 56 bytes, it'll begin to overwrite the return address.
-This is great, except for the fact that we don't have anymore space afterwards to stuff our payload in.
-Thus, we have to use the 56 bytes from the start of the payload address to store our payload.
+This is great, except for the fact that we won't have any more space afterwards to stuff our payload in.
+Thus, we'll have to use the 56 bytes from the start of the payload address to store our payload.
 We'll need to create a ROP chain as we can't directly execute shellcode on the stack due to the NX bit being set.
 We will first calculate the libc base address so that we can retrieve addresses to `system()`, `exit()`, and the `/bin/sh` string.

 ```python
 __libc_start_main = 0x7fe8c4f5db10